 While some findings support the benefits of rice water for hair, more research is needed.
-However, research conducted by the International Journal of Cosmetic Science says that the Japanese practise originates from the Heian Period.
-Court ladies would comb their floor-length hair daily using Yu-Su-Ru, or water leftover from washing rice.
+However, research conducted by the International Journal of Cosmetic Science says that the Japanese practice originates from the Heian Period.
+Court ladies would comb their floor-length hair daily using Yu-Su-Ru, or water left over from washing rice.

 According to Medical News Today, rice water understandably contains many of the vitamins and minerals found in rice, including amino acids, which make up proteins.
 It's for this reason that washing in rice water is a bit like a DIY protein treatment.

-Protein treatments are excellent at helping to restore damaged hair, but it's important not to overload the hair with protein as you may cause more breakage and shedding.
+If you’re wondering how to repair damaged hair it’s well known that protein treatments are excellent at helping to restore moisture.
+But it's important not to overload the hair with protein as it may cause more breakage and shedding.
 Yes, you really can have too much of a good thing!

-Many TikTok users warned Vosper of this in the comments, but she confirmed this would be a job for only every 2-3 weeks.
+Many TikTok users warned Vosper of this in the comments, but she confirmed this would be a job for only once every two to three weeks.